-The cheese base is made from a simple roux and a blend of Monterey Jack and Cheddar.
+The queso base is made from Cheddar and Monterey Jack cheeses, full of flavor and they smoothly together.

 - 4 ears sweet corn, husks and silk removed

 - 1 tablespoon extra virgin olive oil, or an olive oil cooking spray